t0nn1x/php-ztu/doc/auth/authentication.md

 - JWT authentication handled by LexikJWTAuthenticationBundle
 - User passwords are hashed using Symfony's password hasher
 - User entity implements `UserInterface` and `PasswordAuthenticatedUserInterface`
+- Role system implemented using `RoleEnum`
 - Stateless authentication (no sessions)
+- Role-based access control using Symfony's security attributes